NickBok/Baseball/Distance-Predictor/README.md

 ## **Part 1 Description**

-In Part 1, I explore the given fearues within Pybaseball
+In Part 1, I explore the data to help understand, clean, and refine the dataset.
+It guides future feature selection, model choice, and assumption validation, while also revealing insights through visualization.
+By addressing data quality and understanding patterns early, here I establishe a strong foundation for the rest of my project.

 <table>